 Once a family or individual is satisfied that the right assisted-living arrangement is available, there are steps that must be taken to place a person in that facility's care.

-For more articles on aging, try the links on the next page.
+For more articles on aging, try the links below.